 Independence of the zeta potential on the weight fraction of solids.

 When comparing our instrument with competing technologies / instruments claiming the same functionality, PLEASE be aware of necessity of having verification tests.
-Equilibrium dilution test is the most appropriate for characterizing concentrated systems.
-The tested instrument should provide the same value of the particle size and zeta potential for various volume fraction of the same concentrated system, IF dilution performed with the equilibrium supernate.
-Failure to provide such tests from the highest to the lowest limit of the claimed concentration range, means that such instrument is not validated.
+Evidently, equilibrium dilution test is the most appropriate for characterizing concentrated systems.
+The tested instrument should provide the same value of the particle size and zeta potential for various volume fraction of the same concentrated system, when dilution performed with the equilibrium supernate.

-Importance of the equilibrium dilution test has been stressed by International Standard ISO 13099-1 published in 2012.
+Significantly, importance of the equilibrium dilution test has been stressed by the International Standard ISO 13099-1 published in 2012.

 We have conducted such tests with variety of dispersions.
 Results for concentrated TiO2 at 45.9% vl and Silica Ludox TM at 31.2% vl are presented in our book .